 What should I tell my healthcare provider before taking FORTEO?

-- You should also tell your healthcare provider, before you take FORTEO, if you are pregnant or thinking about becoming pregnant.
-It is not known if FORTEO will harm your unborn baby.
-If you are breastfeeding or plan to breastfeed, it is not known if FORTEO passes into your breast milk.
-You and your healthcare provider should decide if you will take FORTEO or breastfeed.
-You should not do both.
+- are pregnant or plan to become pregnant.
+It is not known if FORTEO will harm your unborn baby, are breastfeeding or plan to breastfeed.
+It is not known if FORTEO passes into your breastmilk.
+You should not breastfeed while taking FORTEO.

 What are the possible side effects of FORTEO?

-- Common side effects of FORTEO include nausea, joint aches, pain, leg cramps, and injection site reactions including injection site pain, swelling and bruising.
 These are not all the possible side effects of FORTEO.
-You are encouraged to report negative side effects of Prescription drugs to the FDA.
+For more information, ask your healthcare provider or pharmacist.
+Call your doctor for medical advice about side effects.
+You are encouraged to report side effects of prescription drugs to the Food and Drug Administration (FDA).
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.